-With the June 21st, 2017 release of SAP Cloud Platform Integration a set of capabilities have been released targeting to simplify troubleshooting in message processing.
+With the June 21st, 2017 release of SAP Cloud Integration a set of capabilities have been released targeting to simplify troubleshooting in message processing.
 This blog gives an overview of the new features delivered with the June 21st, 2017 release and provides best practices and examples on how to use them.

 The message processing log is an essential artifact for troubleshooting in message processing.
 Till date setting the log level for message processing was performed per integration flow in the Designer.
 Setting the log level required a redeployment of the respective integration flow decelerating the ad-hoc analysis of problems during message processing.
 In the worst case it even resulted into a service disruption for the respective integration scenario.

-With the most recent version of SAP Cloud Platform Integration the log level for the message processing log can be set without the need to redeploy the integration flow.
+With the most recent version of SAP Cloud Integration the log level for the message processing log can be set without the need to redeploy the integration flow.
 Users can set the log level for a specific integration flow in the “Manage Integration Content” page of the Web-based Monitor (see product documentation for more details).
 Once the user saves the configured log level the changes take effect immediately.
 A redeployment of the integration flow is no longer necessary.